build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 ---
-title: "Generative AI apps with Amazon Bedrock - A getting started guide for Go developers"
+title: "Generative AI Apps With Amazon Bedrock: Getting Started for Go Developers"
-description: "An introductory guide to using the AWS Go SDK and Amazon Bedrock Foundation Models (FMs) for tasks such as content generation, building chat application, handling streaming data and more"
+description: "An introductory guide to using the AWS Go SDK and Amazon Bedrock Foundation Models (FMs) for tasks such as content generation, building chat applications, handling streaming data, and more."
 tags:
   - generative-ai
   - ai-ml